nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* Partial matches are allowed, meaning searching part of a telegram handle will still return contacts with the full telegram handle e.g. `Hans` will match `@Hansgruber`
+* Partial matches are allowed, and the '@' symbol may be omitted, meaning searching part of a telegram handle will still return contacts with the full telegram handle e.g. `Hans` will match `@Hansgruber`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`